 Some general advice

-Regular exercises for body and mind are essential for long-term weight loss.
+From an Ayurvedic view on obesity, regular exercises for body and mind are essential for long-term weight loss.
 A daily brisk walk in the morning for half an hour jump-starts your digestion.
-Swimming and some gentle weight lifting is helpful to burn adipose tissue.
-Certain gentle yoga asana, such as palm tree pose, triangle pose,fish and cobra poses, calm the mind and aid fire.
+Swimming and some gentle weight lifting are helpful to burn adipose tissue.
+Certain gentle yoga asana, such as palm tree pose, triangle pose, fish and cobra poses, calm the mind and aid fire.
 Bhastrika Pranayama and right nostril breathing will further increase the rate of fat burning.